 Liver Disease & HA

 HA is widely present in the body’s ECM.
 The liver rapidly destroys circulating HA; the half-life of HA is less than 5 minutes.
 In severe liver disease, the destruction of HA is delayed resulting in higher sHA values.
-Dogs with severe liver disease may present with high levels of sHA and not have DJD.
+Patients with severe liver disease may present with high levels of sHA and not have DJD.

-The type of liver disease that will increase sHA is limited to chronic hepatitis and chronic cirrhosis that produces liver fibrosis as well as dogs with congenital portosystemic shunt.
+The type of liver disease that will increase sHA is limited to chronic hepatitis and chronic cirrhosis that produces liver fibrosis as well as patients with congenital portosystemic shunt.
 In these patients, hepatic fibrosis in response to an acute or chronic liver injury to parenchymal cells curtails the degradation of HA raising sHA levels.
 In situations where performing a liver biopsy is not possible, studies show sHA level to be a reliable indicator of hepatic fibrosis with a sensitivity of 82% and specificity of 89% .